alibabacloudkorea/ACKC/STK1 GA test result.md

 	* didn't set advanced settings which contains request method, match response method, http request header, cookie etc.

 * DNS
-	* In this test, didn't set DNS record for GA accelerated IP (47.57.4.53)
+	* In this test, didn't set a DNS record for the GA accelerated IP (47.57.4.53)

-StackEdit stores your files in your browser, which means all your files are automatically saved locally and are accessible **offline!**
+	* In production env, need to set GA accelerated IP (47.57.4.53) for China ISPs through geoDNS or global traffic manager in DNS features.

 ## Create files and folders